ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/ShortRead/platanus-genome-assembly.md

    -tmp $TMPDIR
 ```

 We used most of the default options, except for `-t` number of threads (set to 12), `-m` max memory un GB to use for assembly step (set to 115GB), and the `-tmp` temp directory to use (set to scratch space).
+Note that we used a regular expression (pattern) to provide all the files as input.
+We could have also provided each filename individually, but using patterns will reduce errors and makes it easier to read.

 <details>
   <summary>assembly stdout</summary>